lenkunz/anthropic-proxy/README.md

 - **Normalized Token Counting**: Fixes token usage counting that some tools misinterpret when pointed directly at z.ai
 - **Drop-in Replacement**: Works as OpenAI-compatible endpoint with automatic model routing and scaling
 - **Vision Support**: Seamless handling of images with automatic endpoint selection and context window scaling
+- **Production Ready**: 100% test coverage with comprehensive validation of all endpoints and functionality

 ## Quick Start with Docker (Recommended)